Specify Computed Columns in a Table

 A computed column is a virtual column that isn't physically stored in the table, unless the column is marked PERSISTED.
 A computed column expression can use data from other columns to calculate a value for the column to which it belongs.
 You can specify an expression for a computed column in SQL Server by using SQL Server Management Studio (SSMS) or Transact-SQL (T-SQL).

 Limitations and Restrictions

-- A computed column cannot be used as a DEFAULT or FOREIGN KEY constraint definition or with a NOT NULL constraint definition.
+- A computed column can't be used as a DEFAULT or FOREIGN KEY constraint definition or with a NOT NULL constraint definition.
 However, if the computed column value is defined by a deterministic expression and the data type of the result is allowed in index columns, a computed column can be used as a key column in an index or as part of any PRIMARY KEY or UNIQUE constraint.
-For example, if the table has integer columns a and b, the computed column a + b may be indexed, but computed column a + DATEPART(dd, GETDATE()) cannot be indexed, because the value might change in subsequent invocations.
+For example, if the table has integer columns a and b, the computed column a + b may be indexed, but computed column a + DATEPART(dd, GETDATE()) can't be indexed, because the value might change in subsequent invocations.

 Requires ALTER permission on the table.